Sensing Loss

 We are currently looking for participants to join Sensing Loss throughout the programme period.

-We are seeking ten participants in total from the UK and Berlin who are engaged with ecological loss, environmental change, and place-based practices in their local contexts.
+We are seeking ten participants in total (5 in UK and 5 in Berlin) who are engaged with ecological loss, environmental change, and place-based practices in their local contexts.

 You can now apply to become part of the programme.